MakMoinee/go-mith/README.md

 - Stair Case (Hacker Rank Solution) - prints a staircase of size n.
 - Concurrency Package - useable interface for any concurrent calls.
 - Goserve Package - build http service to start your API with the support of injecting certs and reading config from settings.yaml
+- Email - send email by using our prebuilt function, no need to code manually for email just instantiate the package and pass the required paramaters and it should work

 ## Installation
 - `go get github.com/MakMoinee/go-mith`